Microchipping

 -

 It is not big!
-It is smaller than a grain of rice, and can be placed under your pet's skin without surgery.
+The microchip is smaller than a grain of rice, and can be placed under your pet's skin without surgery.

 -

 Microchips do not hurt your pet.
-The procedure is very simple and similar to administering a vaccine or a shot.
+The procedure is very simple, quick, and similar to administering a vaccine or a shot under the skin.

 -